Superfluid dark stars

-Since in our model it seems possible to have arbitrarily light dark matter lumps, heavy superfluid dark stars may result from sequential merging of small droplets.
+Since in this model it is possible to have light dark matter lumps, heavy superfluid dark stars may result from sequential merging of small droplets.
 Clearly, temperature effects should be included and may lead to new phenomena~\cite{Dolan:1973qd}.
-The superfluid critical temperature is expected to be proportional to the order parameter $(\mu^2-m^2_\bb)/\lambda$, hence small droplets may evaporate if their temperature gets too high.
-During the binary merging, part of matter could evaporate.
-In principle, it may even happen that the two colliding objects evaporate even before merging is concluded.
-For this reason, arbitrarily small dark lumps of condensed bosons are not expected to form unless they are ultracold and survive encounters.
+However, for virialized dark stars we expect that $T \propto m_\text{B} \cal{C}$, while the BEC critical temperature is $T_c \propto n^{2/3}/m_\text{B}$ (corrections due to interactions are negligible for sufficiently small $\lambda$ \cite{Stoof:1992zz,1997PhRvL..79.3549G}), thus (at fixed $x$) the condition $T \ll T_C$ is satisfied for sufficiently small values the boson mass.
+Upon substituting the numerical values of the parameters we find an upper bound on the boson mass of hundreds of MeV.
+During the binary merging, due to the high energies involved, part of matter could evaporate.
+In principle, if the two colliding objects are sufficiently light, they may evaporate even before the merging is concluded.
+Hence, arbitrary small dark lumps of condensed bosons are not expected to form unless they are ultracold and survive encounters.
 In this respect, it would be interesting to study whether viscous effects~\cite{PhysRevD.53.5799} may influence the thermal and hydrodynamic evolution of merging dark droplets.
-Moreover, one should analyze their collisions to infer whether they merge or dissolve.
+One should analyze their collisions to infer whether they merge or dissolve.
 In the latter case they may contribute to the cold dark matter component.
 Indeed, self-interacting dark matter happens to be a good candidate to alleviate some of dark-matter problems~\cite{Spergel:1999mh, Tulin:2017ara}, see as well the discussion in~\cite{Ianni:2021ynp, Nesti:2023tid}.
 A guidance in the study of dark droplet interactions can derive from studies of colliding ultracold atom droplets~\cite{PhysRevLett.122.090401}, which result in either merging or separation depending on their incoming relative velocity.

 If the merging droplets of dark bosons are sufficiently compact and cold, they may create tiny black holes.
 This would be of great astrophysical interest due to the quick evaporation by Hawking emission, resulting in a mechanism to turn dark matter into Standard Model particles.
-The present model may be extended to include appropriate self-interactions that drive the system in a supersolid phase~\cite{norcia2021tds,Bland2022tds,norcia2022cao,klaus2022oov}, and rotating supersolid dark stars may be quantum simulated following the approach of~\cite{Poli:2023vyp}.
+The present model may be extended to include appropriate self-interactions that drive the system in a supersolid phase~\cite{norcia2021tds,Bland2022tds,norcia2022cao,klaus2022oov}, and rotating supersolid dark stars may be quantum simulated as in~\cite{Poli:2023vyp}.